This is the multi-page printable view of this section. Click here to print.

 The result will be a binary named pmv-backup.
 Copy it into /usr/bin

-Compile launcher
+Compile launcher (console version)

 Navigate to the launcher folder and run the compilation script: